The Crypto Glossary

 Mining / Staking

 Two different methods for securing a blockchain network and creating new coins.
 Mining (e.g., Bitcoin) involves providing computing power.
-Staking (e.g., Ethereum) involves "locking up" coins to support the network.
+Staking (e.g., Ethereum) involves "depositing" coins to support the network.
 Both are rewarded.

 NFT (Non-Fungible Token)

-A unique digital certificate of authenticity on the blockchain that represents ownership of, for example, art, collectibles, or virtual land.
+A unique digital certificate of authenticity on the blockchain that represents ownership of items such as art, collectibles, or virtual land.

 Private Key / Seed Phrase